Øresundståg: Operation

 On the Danish side the trains stop often, about every 4 km, like a commuter train.
 On the Swedish side the trains stop much less often, more like inter-city trains, and they reach stations about 300 km from Copenhagen, such as Gothenburg, Kalmar and Karlskrona.
 Most travellers use it like a regional train for work commuting and similar shorter journeys, and local monthly passes are valid on the train.

 The combination of routes of an inter-city nature in Sweden with commuter-like routes in Denmark is often a source of trouble.
 The long-distance trains from Sweden often accumulate delays during the long journey.
 But delays cause trouble to commuter passengers having fixed work hours and not wishing to add long margins, since they travel every day.
 Therefore, some stand-by trains were ready at Kastrup that run to Helsingør if the train from Sweden was delayed.
 In these circumstances the train from Sweden terminated early and did not continue to Helsingør.

 Because of the complexity involved in the Øresundståg operation and the result of delays on the Danish side of the network, the decision was taken to split the operations in December 2021.
 The Danish services are now tendered by the Danish authorities, while Skånetrafiken will be responsible for the tendering process for the international and Swedish services.
 The trains to Helsingør now start at Holbæk or Næstved.

-In 2023 a fourth circulation of Øresundståg was started between Helsingborg and Østerport due to demand and enabled by the opening of a new platform in Helsingborg, so that trains go once per 15 minutes instead of once per 20 minutes most of the day.
+On 10 December 2023 a fourth circulation of Øresundståg was started between Helsingborg and Østerport due to demand and enabled by the opening of a new platform in Helsingborg, so that trains go once per 15 minutes instead of once per 20 minutes most of the day.